boveus/hyrax-wiki/Mediated-Deposit-Workflow.md

 ## Translating a workflow into JSON

 Now that a workflow has been conceptually figured out, it is now time to generate a JSON expression of said workflow.
-Sipity follows a very stringent format for this JSON expression of a state machine.
+This JSON file, should live in `APP_ROOT/config/workflows/*.json` Sipity follows a very stringent format for this JSON expression of a state machine.

 The first expression in the JSON is a "work_types" tag.
 This tells the program that a list of work types are coming up.
 These work types need to exist in Sufia in order for the program to fully generate the workflow needed.
 To generate a work type, a user can run `rails generator curation_concerns:work <NameOfWork>` in the command line.
 Note: This generator command will generate a default workflow, but it may not be the workflow you want.